Top 10 Must have Books for Unix and Linux

-Here is the top 10 must have books for system administartors who are starting working in Unix and Linux adminstration or current system administartors who want to improve skills and go deeper to learn and manage Unix and Linux systems.
+Here is the top 10 must have books for Unix and Linux , these are great books for any one working in Unix and Linux from beginner to advance users improve skills and go deeper to understand, learn, program and manage Unix and Linux systems.

 Most of these books are available as kindle Edition, to instantly get these books & read on any device you can join Amazon Kindle Unlimited 30-Day Free Trial & download Kindle Cloud Reader to instantly buy and Read Kindle books in your browser,.